CopperEgg/apidocs/revealcloud/samples.md

 #### Required Parameters:

 uuids
 : You must specify at least one Server UUID.
 Up to 20 uuids can be specified in each request.
-Multiple uuids are specified as a comma separated string.
+Multiple uuids are specified as a comma-separated string.

 #### Optional Parameters: